 A recent addition to the Pediatric Eye Care Service is Dr. Ilana Friedman.
 She is working with other ophthalmologists on the team to expand the scope of eye care services offered to the pediatric population.
 The two most common causes of irreversible vision loss in the United States are Diabetic Retinopathy and Glaucoma.
 As a result, Retina and Glaucoma services were expanded to meet this increasing community need.

-The Retina Service has grown with the return of Dr. Scott Ketner, following a Retina fellowship at Yale.
+The Retina Service has grown with the return of Dr. David Scott Ketner, following a Retina fellowship at Yale.
 Dr. Ketner joins Zimei Zhou, M.D., Ph.D., in providing Retina Services, Monday through Saturday.
 Using the Optos widefield retina camera and the latest Heidelberg OCT imaging, retina patients receive state-of-the-art diagnostic testing prior to receiving specialized medical and surgical therapy, if needed.

 Tele-Ophthalmology retinal photography is used to evaluate diabetic patients in five Primary Care Medicine and Family Medicine practices.
 Diabetic patients, who have not had an eye exam within the past year, can have photos taken with special retinal cameras not requiring dilatation drops.
 The photos are then read remotely by Dr. Jonathan Levine, one of the retina Attendings.